RIPAGlobal/scimitar/README.md

   ...so adding a mapping for `emails.value` would then allow a database query to be constructed.

+* Currently filtering for lists is always matched case _sensitive_ regardless of schema declarations that might indicate otherwise.

 * The `PATCH` mechanism is supported, but where filters are included, only a single "attribute eq value" is permitted - no other operators or combinations.
 For example, a work e-mail address's value could be replaced by a PATCH patch of `emails[type eq "work"].value`.
 For in-path filters such as this, other operators such as `ne` are not supported; combinations with "and"/"or" are not supported; negation with "not" is not supported.